pya-h/booklets_telegram_bot/README.md

 # God Users:
 1. All above features (except for support section, obviously!)
 2. Add/Remove Other admins

+# Special mode users Authorizations:
+* God users can log in through /godAccess command and entering the username and password of the god.
+    * Maximum number of gods allowed is 3 (can be changed in database.php, by changing MAX_GODS constant); when number of gods logged in becomes 3, /godAccess command will be disabled.
+* Admin: Gods can promote a user to Admin User.
+    * God will select 'Add admin' option, then he/she can promote a bot user to admin, by forwarding a message from him'her, or by entering username(must start with @)
+    * After that bot will ask for a name; this name will be the name of that specific user (not the telegram name, because some users enter nonsense as the name)
+* Teacher: Gods and admins can promote a user to teacher mode.
+    * After selecting 'Link Teacher Account' Option, bot will ask which teacher(From the teachers list) is going to be linked to a telegram user.
+Then admion can forward a message, or enter teacher's telegram username starting with @.
+* TA: TA user can only be added/removed by the teacher.
+Each teacher can add/remove his/her own TAs.

+# Note:
+* Each user can have just one mode: God, Admin, Teacher, TA or normal user.
+Trying to set two modes for one user, will simply override his/her current mode.

 # .env file pattern:
     DB_USER = "DatabaseUsername"